HaojunYu1998/UltraDet/ReadMe.md

 ## Dataset Preparation

-We are pleased to share the weights of the models required for UltraDet inference.
+We provide high quality annotation files.
 You can access them through the following links:

 <center>
 <table>